Last Updated On

 Baclofen is a muscle relaxant used to treat muscle spasms.
 It’s used to treat spasms caused by multiple sclerosis or spinal cord diseases, and generally helps to relieve pain and increase muscle mobility.

-You may be wondering how a muscle relaxant can help with addiction treatment.
+You may be wondering how a muscle relaxant, baclofen, can help with alcohol addiction treatment.
 Baclofen works by activating the GABA-B receptors in the brain.
 When GABA receptors are activated, nerve cells become less likely to fire.
 Decreasing the firing rate of nerve cells makes us feel sleepy and calm.
 Alcohol also activates GABA receptors, which is why some people feel calm after drinking.
 Researchers believe that activating GABA receptors can help a person control their alcohol consumption, although no one is sure exactly how.